jpilch/repofinder/README.md

           apiVersion: 2022-11-28
           authToken: <YOUR-TOKEN>
           rootUri: https://api.github.com

-    app:
-      config:
-        entry-ttl: 600
    ```
    Where `<YOUR-TOKEN>` is your personal access token for the GitHub's API.

-   You can also adjust the `app.config.entry-ttl` to change cache entry ttl, in the above example it's equal to 10 minutes (60 -> 1 minute).

 ### Building and Running